asciipip/multiboard-parametric-stacked/README.md

 Stack-printed tiles will have one side that's smooth and the other side (the one on the bottom during printing) will be a bit rough.
-This shouldn't be a problem if you're only planning on using one side of the files (e.g. if you're mounting the on a wall).
+This shouldn't be a problem if you're only planning on using one side of the files (e.g. if you're mounting them on a wall).

 You can print an entire set of tiles at once _as long as the tiles are square_.
-If you're tiling non-square tiles, you'll need at least two separate stacks: one with the core tiles, the top (or bottom) side tiles, and the corner tile; the other with the right (or left) side tiles.
+If you're tiling non-square tiles, you'll need at least two separate stacks: one stack with the core tiles, the top (or bottom) side tiles, and the corner tile; the other stack with the right (or left) side tiles.
 That's because this generator always puts the side tile's teeth on the right side, and the right (or left) side tiles need the teeth on top.
-For the right (or left) side tiles, swap the tile dimensions in the file parameters and just print side tiles.
+For the right (or left) side tiles, swap the tile X and Y dimensions in the file parameters and just print side tiles.

 Stack-printed tiles can be difficult to separate.
 Ironing the tile surfaces is required, and you should have your printer calibrated as